 The Black Lawyers Association of Cincinnati (BLAC) invites eligible law students to apply for scholarship(s).
-We anticipate that each scholarship will be equal to or greater than the $2,000.00 awarded for each scholarship last year.
+We anticipate that the Theodore M. Berry Scholarship, the William A. McClain Scholarship, and the Jack Sherman, Jr. Scholarship will each be equal to or greater than $2,000.00.
+The Shanda L. Spurlock Memorial Scholarship will be $5,000.
 The selection of recipients will be made by the BLAC Scholarship Committee.

 The selected recipients will be recognized and presented with their scholarships at BLAC’s Annual Scholarship and Awards Banquet.
 Each recipient will be asked to submit an appropriate photograph and biography for publication in our program booklet soon after the selection.